Ruby array methods: map, select, reduce, and more

 reduce

 reduce accumulates all elements into a single value.
-You provide an initial accumulator that gets passed through each iteration.
+You provide an initial accumulator that gets passed through each iteration, and the block decides how the accumulator changes with each element.

 [1, 2, 3, 4].reduce(0) { |acc, n| acc + n }